juju988/pytest_notes/README.md

         c = cards_db.get_card(i)
         assert c.summary == variant

+Note that as long as no changes are made to the dictionary between calls, Python guarantees that the elements of keys() and values() will be aligned with each other.

 ### Hook parameters
 See `pytest_generate_tests` - p.
 68 Okken (2021).
 Use if you want to change params with a CLI flag.